sergeville/simulators/README.md

 ## References
 - See [TIC-TAC-TOE-AI-TUTORIAL.md](./TIC-TAC-TOE-AI-TUTORIAL.md) for AI strategies and learning concepts.
 - See [simulator.md](./simulator.md) for real-time simulator architecture and best practices.
+- See [Create-a-release.md](./Create-a-release.md) for instructions on creating a GitHub release (manual and automated).

 ## License
 MIT